 Blue-stain fungi associated with feral hogs causing rooting damage in longleaf and loblolly pine stands.

-1. Working on manuscripts for publication.
+3. Working on manuscripts for publication.

-Wood Chemistry and disease resistance.
+Wood chemistry and disease resistance.

-- 1. Plum Creek site (near Nahunta, GA) has been cored and being processed for NIR. - 2.
-Rayonier site (near Yulee, FL) has been cored and being processed for NIR.
+1. Plum Creek site (near Nahunta, GA) and Rayonier site (near Yulee, FL) has been harvested and trees are being processed for NIR.